polypoly-eu/polyPod/feature-utils/poly-look/README.md

 # polyLook

-polyLook is the visual component library for all features and applications included in polyPod.
-The library used to encode each of the different components is litElement.
+polyLook is the visual component library for all features included in the polyPod applications.

+We use several component and visualization libraries; one of them is litElement.
 The reason for that choice is because litElement creates packages with standard code in js that does not need any other library or framework to work in the browser.
 It also makes the litElement component compatible with all kinds of front end applications no matter what framework it is encoded with.
-You can learn how to use litElement in the following [tutorials](https://lit.dev/docs/)
+You can learn how to use litElement in the following [tutorials](https://lit.dev/docs/).
+Additionally, we use React as component library.

 ## Quick guide: